Ubadah ibn al-Samit: Rashidun caliphate

 'Ubadah participated in the Battle of Yarmouk.

 After they defeated the Byzantine coalitions in Yarmouk, 'Ubadah, along with the army of Abu Ubaydah and Khalid, continued their conquest until they reached Northern Syria, where they turned south to pacify the shore areas of Levant.
 'Ubadah was instructed to lead a detachment to subdue Tartus, a coastal fortress city.
-While 'Ubadah occupied Tartus in 636, Muawiyah came to the city, and built an Amsar complex, while also delegating fiefs to the garrison commanders.
+While 'Ubadah occupied Tartus in 636, Mu'awiya came to the city, and built an Amsar complex, while also delegating fiefs to the garrison commanders.

 'Ubadah was commanded by Abu Ubaydah to march towards Jablah and Laodicea (Latakia).
 'Ubadah met with resistance from the local garrison during the siege of Latakia.
 He observed that the city had a massive gate that could only be opened by a large number of men.
 He ordered his men to camp and dig trenches that could hide a rider on horseback.
 'Ubadah and his army pretended to return to Homs, while at night he ordered the army to return hide themselves inside the trench.
 As soon as people in Laodicea thought 'Ubadah had left, they opened the gate to let their cattle out.
 'Ubadah then ordered his entire army to attack.
 The Byzantines were caught by surprise and failed to close the gate.
 He climbed the wall then gave signal of Takbir terrifying the Byzantine defenders to flee towards Al-Yusaiyid.
 The fleeing Byzantine soldiers and local citizens returned and surrendered to 'Ubadah, who accepted their surrender and allowed them to return to their homes with specific conditions, including the obligation to pay the Kharaj land tax.
 While 'Ubadah oversaw Latakia, no buildings were razed including churches, while starting to build mosques.
 He stayed to establish the order of the caliphate on the subdued population.
 One particular mosque, Jami' al Bazaar or Mosque al-Bazaar survives.
-Laodicea was renamed to Latakia or Al-Ladhiqiyah.After settling matters in Latakia, 'Ubadah marched into other Byzantine controlled cities, and subdued them one by one from Salamiyah to Baniyas port city.
+Laodicea was renamed to Latakia or Al-Ladhiqiyah.

+After settling matters in Latakia, 'Ubadah marched into other Byzantine controlled cities, and subdued them one by one from Salamiyah to Baniyas port city.

 Circa 630s, 'Ubadah subdued the city of Paltus, which would become an Arab settlement called Arab al-Mulk during later era, as recorded by Yaqut al-Hamawi.